RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/webhooks.md

     "19-1": "Double",
-    "19-2": "The estimated percentage of the transaction price that was deducted as a store commission / processing fee.", "18-3": "Can be `NULL` if the tax percentage is unknown.", "19-3": "Can be `NULL` if the commission percentage is unknown."
+    "19-2": "The estimated percentage of the transaction price that was deducted as a store commission / processing fee.", "18-3": "Can be `NULL` if the tax percentage is unknown.", "19-3": "Can be `NULL` if the commission percentage is unknown.", "14-3": "Can be `NULL` if the purchase was made using purchaseProduct instead of purchasePackage or if the purchase was made outside of your app or before you integrated RevenueCat."
   },
   "cols": 4,
   "rows": 29
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
+  "title": "Determine trial and subscription duration", "body": "To get a trial or subscription's duration from a webhook, you can subtract purchased_at_ms from expiration_at_ms and you will get the duration of the trial in milliseconds."
 }
 [/block]
 ## Cancellation and Expiration Reasons